gautamkrishnar/automation-scripts/README.md

-# Automation Scripts
+# Automation Scripts 🌟
-Some random scripts I had written for automating stuffs at my work.
-Fell free to make your modifications and do whatever you want with it.
+These scripts were made for automating tasks at work and in personal life.
+Feel free to tinker and tailor them to suit your needs.

-**DISCLAIMER: I am no longer maintaining these scripts.
-Keeping it here just for archival purposes.**
+**Disclaimer: These scripts no longer maintained, but they're here for archivial purposes.**

 ##### License
 WTFPL [http://www.wtfpl.net/](http://www.wtfpl.net)